nigelhorne/Object-Configure/README.md

 # SYNOPSIS

-The `Class::Debug` module is a lightweight utility designed to inject runtime debugging capabilities into other classes, primarily by layering configuration and logging support.
+The `Object::Configure` module is a lightweight utility designed to inject runtime parameters into other classes, primarily by layering configuration and logging support.

 [Log::Abstraction](https://metacpan.org/pod/Log%3A%3AAbstraction) and [Config::Abstraction](https://metacpan.org/pod/Config%3A%3AAbstraction) are modules developed to solve a specific need: